 And our relationship with food will never be like that.
 We can’t just “abstain” and we have lots of other things to do besides thinking about eating.
 Life happens and so do take-out and business lunches with desserts that call to us, and momentary lapses of sanity in the grocery store.
 We are human beings—not superheroes.
 And life is too short to be always waiting for Monday so we can begin again and “get it right this time.”

 How much energy have you spent fighting with food and feeling like you’ve screwed up and now you have to start over?
 It can be like a never-ending game of Chutes and Ladders.
 (If you’ve never played, Chutes and Ladders is a children’s board game that can last for hours because, just as you start to make progress, you get sent back to the very beginning to start over.
 Again and again and again.)

 Here’s my best (first) answer to the question, “How can I stop eating when . . .? ”

-Focus only your next step.
+Focus only on your next step.
 Live your life in the present.
 When you’ve “blown it” or fallen off track or made a choice that you regret, don’t let yourself get stuck in the past or in the future.
-Focus on the most positive, forward moving thing you can do NOW.
+Focus on the most positive, forward-moving thing you can do NOW.
 And then do it.
 Then do it again.
 Don’t get lost looking in the forest of weight loss and dieting and choices and guilt.
 Just be in the present and take the step that is best NOW.
 Then figure out your next one.